Subscribe

 A brittle server

 For example, it’s cheaper and easier to experiment with new marketing channels than it is to find, interview, convince, and manage a second software developer, and plus if you can get a second marketing channel online, that will generate revenue, which in turn means you can afford a second software developer.
-In this scenario, the best thing is to focus all your energy on getting a second marketing channel working.
+In this mini-scenario, the best thing is to focus all your energy on getting a second marketing channel working.

 3 See this article for data and discussion.